rawify/Fraction.js/README.md

 Fraction mod(n)
 ---
 Returns the modulus (rest of the division) of the actual object and n (this % n).
 It's a much more precise [fmod()](#fmod-impreciseness-circumvented) if you will.
 Please note that *mod()* is just like the modulo operator of most programming languages.
 If you want a mathematical correct modulo, see [here](#mathematical-correct-modulo).

+Fraction mod()
+---
+Returns the modulus (rest of the division) of the actual object (numerator mod denominator)

 Fraction gcd(n)
 ---